 The Great Depression and the FHA

 The failed economy had an almost immediate and dramatic impact on the Woodlea development.
-The neighborhood saw few sales in the early 1930s; only one house sold in 1930, three in 1931, and none in 1933 or 1934.
-By the end of 1935, Mackenzie was forced to foreclose on the remaining lots.
+Therefore, the neighborhood saw few sales in the early 1930s; only one house sold in 1930, three in 1931, and none in 1933 or 1934.
+Then, by the end of 1935, Mackenzie was forced to foreclose on the remaining lots.
 He paid the Phoenix Title and Trust Company the sum of ten dollars for the return of his property (Deed Records in file, December 31, 1935).
-Sales remained dismal through 1937; only three houses sold in the three-year period from 1935 through 1937.
+Sales remained dismal through 1937.
+Only three houses sold in the three-year period from 1935 through 1937.
 In total, only fifteen houses in the 190-lot subdivision had been sold by the end of 1937.

 Assistance came in the form of the Federal Housing Administration (FHA), which helped would-be home owners obtain mortgages with federally-insured loans.
 Building in Woodlea resumed at a modest rate with five new houses completed in 1938 and another five in 1939.
 Angle Realty heavily promoted Woodlea in newspaper advertisements in the late 1930s.
 The company typically offered “ample” five room houses built of painted brick or frame and stucco, with steel casement windows and stained concrete floors.
 Added features included garages and Venetian blinds.
 The company further enticed prospective buyers with FHA loans and costs as much as 35% lower than in comparable neighborhoods (The Arizona Republic, March 12, 1939).